hitokiri-mata/katacoda-courses/kubernetes-fundamentals/first-app/step3-scale.md

 `kubectl get pods`{{execute T1}}

 Notice while the pod count is at zero the service running in Terminal 2 is reporting no responses.
+Soon the above command will report _No resources found_.

 Scale the Pods back to 1 and see how the requests are restored.